mvarrieur/yankee-trail/src/pages/index.md

     - image: /img/susan-varrieur.jpg
       text: Meet Susan Varrieur, our experienced and pleasant server - and, honestly, our biggest cheer leader!
 Susan’s bubbly personality awaits your visit, and she will ensure your every need is met upon arrival.
-Br sure to visit hungry!
+Be sure to visit hungry!
     - image: /img/rick-lise-miller-2-.jpg
       text: In February 2020, we welcomed Rick and Lise Miller from Salem, NH, to our